raganwald/braythwayt.com/_posts/2017-05-24-resiliency.md

 [^race]: Actually, race conditions are hard, frameworks are finicky, and sometimes the best way to find a bug is to demo the software in front of a crowd.
 So maybe there's no lesson about race conditions.

 But lessons or not, the "demo gods" are capricious.
-One day they smile upon you, and another they cast you down.
+One day they smile upon us, and another they cast us down.
 Being better just means having them smile more often.
 But we can never be perfect.

 It's emotionally draining to give a demo, even a successful one.
-I hurts to have a demo go wrong in front of people you care about.
+It hurts to have a demo go wrong in front of people we care about.
 I hurt, you hurt.
-When you feel trepidation before going on stage, are not alone.
-We all feel it, even those of us with "experience" and a "blog" and invitations to fly around the world to stand on stage in front of people. *You are not alone.*
+When we feel trepidation before going on stage, we are not alone.
+We all feel it, even those of us with "experience" and a "blog" and invitations to fly around the world to stand on stage in front of people. *We are not alone.*

 So instead of trying to be perfect, instead of never taking chances, or trying to avoid ever failing under the spotlight, we should seek to be **resilient**, and weather the storms, and rebuild when our code breaks.